The Wild Wild West: Television films

-Conrad and Martin reunited for two satirical comedy television film sequels, The Wild Wild West Revisited (broadcast May 9, 1979) and More Wild Wild West (broadcast October 7, 1980).Revisited introduced Paul Williams as Miguelito Loveless Jr., the son of the agents' nemesis.
+Conrad and Martin reunited for two satirical comedy television film sequels, The Wild Wild West Revisited (broadcast May 9, 1979) and More Wild Wild West (broadcast October 7, 1980).
+Revisited introduced Paul Williams as Miguelito Loveless Jr., the son of the agents' nemesis.
 Loveless planned to substitute clones for the crowned heads of Europe and the President of the United States.
 This plot is similar to the second-season episode "The Night of the Brain", which featured a different villain.

-Most of the exteriors were filmed at Old Tucson Studios where there are Western sets and a functioning steam train and tracks.
+Most of the exteriors were filmed at Old Tucson Studios in Arizona, where there are Western sets and a functioning steam train and tracks.
 Interiors were shot at CBS Studio Center.
 Ross Martin said, "We worked on a lot of the same sets at the studio, including the interiors of the old train.
 We used the same guns and gimmicks and wardrobes – with the waistlines let out a little bit.
 The script, unlike the old shows, is played strictly for comedy.
 It calls for us to be ten years older than when we were last seen.
 There are a lot more laughs than adventure."

 More Wild Wild West was initially conceived as a rematch between the agents and Miguelito Jr., but Williams was on tour and unavailable for the film; his character was changed to Albert Paradine II and played by Jonathan Winters.
 This explains why the story begins with various clones of Paradine being murdered; the first film ends with word that Loveless had cloned himself five times.
 Paradine planned world conquest using a formula for invisibility, recalling the first-season episode "The Night of the Burning Diamond".

 Both TV films were campier than the TV series, although Conrad and Martin played their roles straight.
 Both films were directed by veteran comedy Western director Burt Kennedy and written by William Bowers (in the latter case with Tony Kayden, from a story by Bowers); neither Kennedy nor Bowers had worked on the original series.
 The Wild Wild West Revisited takes the agents to a town called Wagon Gap.
 This was a nod to the Abbott and Costello film, The Wistful Widow of Wagon Gap (1947), which was based on a treatment by Bowers and D. D. Beauchamp of a short story by Beauchamp.

 Conrad once revealed that CBS intended to do yearly TV revivals of The Wild Wild West.
 Variety, in its review of the first TV movie, concurred: "A couple of more movies in this vein, sensibly spaced, could work in the future."
 Ross Martin's death in 1981, however, put an end to the idea.
 Conrad was later quoted in Cinefantastique about these films: "We all got along fine with each other when we did these, but I wasn't happy with them only because CBS imposed a lot of restrictions on us.
 They never came up to the level of what we had done before."